Symplectic Excision and Distance Rigidity: Proofs

-where the minimum is taken over facets \(F\) of \(P\). \end{proposition} \begin{rem} The inequality above is stated for the \emph{disc component} \(u_D\): The configuration guaranteed by the proposition may contain sphere bubbles.
-In that case the disc component has strictly smaller area than \(\omega(\beta_F)\). \end{rem} \begin{proof} We use the \(\Psi\)-invariant of a Lagrangian submanifold considered by Shelukhin--Tonkonog--Vianna \cite{STVFluxShape}.
-Fix an $\omega$-tame almost complex structure \(J\) and auxiliary choices (virtual perturbations) defining the Fukaya \(A_\infty\)-algebra of \(L_p\), and pass to a classically minimal model.
-The quantity \(\Psi(L_p)\in(0,+\infty]\) is defined as an infimum of valuations of the Maurer--Cartan prepotential \(m(e^{b})\); it is independent of all choices (in particular of \(J\)) by \cite[Theorem~4.2]{STVFluxShape}.
-Furthermore, expanding the definition, \(\Psi(L_p)\) is the minimum of the symplectic areas \(\omega(\beta)\) over those relative classes \(\beta\in H_{2}(X,L_p;\bZ)\) which contribute nontrivially to some symmetrized \(A_\infty\) operation (in this context, the curvature term \(m_{0,\beta}(1)\)); see \cite[Theorem~4.8]{STVFluxShape}.
-In particular, for any such class \(\beta\) there exists a stable \(J\)-holomorphic map representing \(\beta\).
-If the stable map has a disc component \(u_D\) and sphere bubbles \(\{v_i\}\), then
+where the minimum is taken over facets $F$ of $P$. \end{Proposition} \begin{rem} The inequality above is stated for the \emph{disc component} $u_D$: The configuration guaranteed by the proposition may contain sphere bubbles.
+In that case, the disc component has strictly smaller area than $\omega(\beta_F)$. \end{rem} \begin{proof} We use the $\Psi$-invariant of a~Lagrangian submanifold considered by Shelukhin--Tonko\-nog--Vianna~\cite{STVFluxShape}.
+Fix an $\omega$-tame almost complex structure $J$ and auxiliary choices (virtual perturbations) defining the Fukaya $A_\infty$-algebra of $L_p$, and pass to a~classically minimal model.
+The quantity $\Psi(L_p)\in(0,+\infty]$ is defined as an infimum of valuations of the Maurer--Cartan prepotential $m\bigl(e^{b}\bigr)$; it is independent of all choices (in particular of $J$) by~\cite[Theorem~4.2]{STVFluxShape}.
+Furthermore, expanding the definition, $\Psi(L_p)$ is the minimum of the symplectic areas $\omega(\beta)$ over those relative classes $\beta\in H_{2}(X,L_p;\bZ)$ which contribute nontrivially to some symmetrized $A_\infty$ operation; see~\cite[Theorem~4.8]{STVFluxShape}.
+Note this includes the classes which contribute to the curvature term.